I’ve never been much of a fan of the ‘What I learned in this year doing X, Y, and Z’ tradition of many bloggers.

 For the longest time I just thought that Web 2.0 had lead us into an evolutionary dead end and that open services would have to survive by being small, nimble, and hard to notice—much like early mammals trying to survive the age of dinosaurs.

 But Mastodon and the excitement surrounding ActivityPub has changed my mind.
 This is the true Web 3.0.
 It takes the focus on interoperability and syndication further by making the exchange bidirectional.
-It is the web growing to take on some of the characteristics of email and it is the
+It is the web growing to take on some of the characteristics of email and it is the natural evolution from the semi-cooperative services of Web 2.0.

 The key aspect of federated communities like Mastodon, GNU Social, postActiv, and related is they are fundamentally built around communities.
 There’s no hint of the radical individualism that drove most of the blogging phenomenon.
 Instead we have many clusters of loosely connected communities, each of which is sustainable in their own right.
 They grow very slowly by the standards of VC-funded unicorns but that growth is actually sustainable and will continue with minimal investment.